gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/Sux4JImplementations.md

 and
 [`SuccinctIntUndirectedGraph`](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/sux4j/SuccinctIntUndirectedGraph.html).
 These classes, however, are fairly slow due to the necessity of continuously remapping edges from pairs to indices.
-We suggest to use them only in the directed case and for outgoing arcs.
+We suggest that you use them only in the directed case and for outgoing arcs.
 However, in some cases they might provide the only representation of this type that is small enough to be loaded in main memory.